onemorebruh/Diary/README.md

 [ ] Logic
 - [ ] scrollable feed on main activity
 - [ ] usable text field and post button
+- [ ] implement image support

+[ ] Database
+- [ ] make app read data from database
+- [ ] make app write data to database
+- [ ] implement message hiding so user will not see it in chat
+- [ ] implement image support

 [ ] Tests
 - [] test...